 INTERNATIONAL THESIS DATABASES AND REPOSITORIES

 These are listed in the Thesis Information Guide (otago.libguides.com/thesisinformation) on the Find page.
-If you can't access the entire thesis online, make a request for it through the Distance Library Service.
+If you can't access the entire thesis online, make a request using the Interloan service.

 Charges for requesting theses